 - Buying habits of your customer: What they buy + when they buy

 - Level of price sensitivity with your customer

 All of these segments will help you identify the type of customer you're attracting and how to price your product accordingly.

 Understand your costs

-When pricing your dropshipping, it's critical that you first identify all of your costs and consequently mark up your dropshipping so you can factor in a profit.
+When pricing your drop shipping service, it's critical that you first identify all of your costs and consequently mark up your drop shipping service so you can factor in a profit.

-The actual cost of your dropshipping may include things like:
+The actual cost of your drop shipping service may include things like:

 - The actual cost to make the product (ie. raw materials, supplies, manufacturer).